fiskaltrust/interface-doc/doc/general/communication/communication.md

 fiskaltrust provides a helper (balancer) to facilitate the workload management of multiple fiskaltrust.Queues by balancing the distribution of requests.
 It is used to prevent overloading of a single fiskaltrust.Queue.
 The configuration page allows the selection of a specific parameter indicating the way the balancing will be managed (least active, round robin).

-The journal stream bill be composed by a concatenation of the streams of all the fiskaltrust.Services managed by the Balancer helper.
+The journal stream bill be composed by a concatenation of the streams of all instances of the fiskaltrust.Middleware managed by the Balancer helper.
 The concatenated streams must be separated by a ‘\\0’ (zero) character.

 ### REST Web Service